akilduff/Uploader/README.md

 # Uploader
-This app is a single page application file uploader that provides a Three.js render across the background of the webpage depending on the uploaded file type.
+This app is a single page application file uploader that is a data visualization tool providing a model of files found in a persistent MySQL database.
+Using the Three.js framework that expands upon GraphQL, a dynamic model organizes files into five categories represented by complex geometries that grow and rotate as files are uploaded and saved to the database.

 ## Table of Contents
 - [Features](#features)